matrix-org/matrix-appservice-slack/README.md

 This is currently a very barebones bridge, it just does basic text in pre-enumerated channels.
 It will become more exciting.

-To install, you will need to get dependencies by running:
+To install:
 ```
-$ npm init
-$ npm install matrix-appservice-bridge
-$ npm install request
+$ npm install
 ```

 Then fill out a config.yaml file according to the example in